 11:45 AM - Graduate STEM Workshop, Twenty Chimneys, Massachusetts Institute of Technology

 Student discussion with Truth Values Community co-founders Truth Values creator and MIT alum Gioia De Cari and celebrated diversity expert Dr. Silvia Mazzula

-Lunch with prominent leaders and mentors in STEM in both academia and industry (Participants to be announced soon)
+Lunch with prominent leaders and mentors in STEM in both academia and industry - scroll down for participant list.